opendatasoft/ods-documentation/source/creating_content_with_studio/managing-page-access.rst

 Pages created with the Studio can be public or private:

-- A public page is accessible by anyone allowed on the portal.
+- A public page is accessible by anyone with an access to the portal.
 - A private page is restricted to specifically defined users and groups.
 By default, a page is private.

 You can also manage more than one user or group at a time, for more information see :ref:`bulk_edit_access`.